 The outcome of the current process between Schiphol and Ballast Nedam TAV, and the subsequent implication for Ballast Nedam Road Specialties and Strukton Roads & Concrete is uncertain.
 The process has not yet led to an agreement on (additional) remuneration and the time consequences.
 The best estimate on potential remuneration from the client on these matters has been included in the evaluation of the expected project result.
-A provision is formed for Strukton Groep's share of the net balance amounting to €9.4 million per 31 December 2020, and further provisions are recognised in and attributable to 2021.
-If no remuneration will be granted, which Strukton Groep deems unlikely, an additional loss would have to be recognised.
+A provision is formed for Strukton' share of the net balance amounting to €15.1 million per December 31, 2021.
+If no remuneration will be granted, which Strukton deems unlikely, an additional loss would have to be recognised.

 On top of the major projects described above, Strukton Civil has also executed a number of smaller loss-making projects.
 The broad strategy, complex organizational responsibilities and challenging risk management all contributed to poor performance across the board.
 Strukton Civil also experienced a number of smaller disputes with partners, subcontractors and clients.
-Furthermore, Strukton Civil ventured in all markets and in all disciplines in a traditional market approach until 2020, which was typical for civil companies in the Netherlands.
+Furthermore, Strukton Civil ventured in all markets and in all disciplines in a traditional market approach until last year, which was typical for civil companies in the Netherlands.
 Strukton Groep perceives this market as a high-risk market with low profitability, worsened by significant competition and overcapacity in the asphalt market.
-Management evaluation of the project portfolio of the Civil segment during 2021 and 2022 has led to a significant number of adjustments and write-offs to project valuations which led to a combined negative result of €22.4 million.
+Management evaluation of the project portfolio of the Civil segment during 2021 and 2022 has led to a significant number of adjustments and write-offs to project valuations.
 The combination of these matters led management to implement a new approach to the Civil market and strengthen internal organisation and controls.

 Strukton International's single largest project (acting through Strukton Civiel Projecten B.V.) was the Riyadh Metro project in Saudi Arabia with the Royal Commission for Riyadh City as the client (RCRC).
 Strukton was part of the so-called FAST consortium with FCC Construccion S.A., Samsung C&T Corporation, Freyssinet Saudi Arabia and ALSTOM Transport S.A. as the consortium members.
-The project reached the 90% completion milestone in 2020.
+The project reached the 98% completion milestone in 2021.
 However, Strukton's relationship with RCRC and the other consortium members deteriorated significantly due to a complex legal event regarding our operations in the country.
-A Saudi citizen, Mr Al-Shattery, obtained a judgement against Strukton in his favour on 3 May

-2021 in the Kingdom of Saudi Arabia.
+A Saudi citizen Mr Al-Shattery obtained a judgement against Strukton in its favour on May 3, 2021 in the Kingdom of Saudi Arabia.
 Pursuant to this judgement, Strukton was ordered to pay this individual an amount of €25.25 million.
 Strukton strongly disputes the validity of this claim.
 We also believe this judgement has been obtained in breach of our rights of due process.

 Notwithstanding the aforementioned, RCRC has used this court ruling as a ground for withholding a similar amount to the entire FAST Consortium in the summer of 2021.
 Strukton perceives this action by RCRC as legally incorrect.
 However, this event has led to a material breach of confidence between the FAST Consortium members and Strukton, ultimately leading to the exclusion by the other consortium members of Strukton in November 2021.
+The total financial impact of the exclusion for the financial year 2021 amounts to €1.1 million (2020: €50.6 million).